DeViL303/MultiServer3-NautilusFork/README.md

 At first boot, a settings.xml is created next to the exe.
 This also sets all output paths next to the exe in Outputs folder.

 Debug Logs: If this is enabled you will find detailed logs of all operations performed in logs/debug.log next to the exe.

+For the catalogue:
+- If you want to be able to send POSTINSTALL.SQL files to your RPCS3 client instantly, Set your RPCS3 dev_hdd0 folder here.
+- If you want to be able to send POSTINSTALL.SQL files to your PS3 client instantly, Set your PS3 IP Address here.
+- If you are using a title ID other than the standard NPIA00005 change it here.
+Applys to both RPCS3 and PS3.
+- Catalogue shows only usable.
+This setting when enabled hides the catalogue items that cant be added to user inventory.
+  - Bundles
+  - Minigames
+  - System